 Who answers copyright and licensing questions in your library?
 Who addresses compliance issues in your organization?
 Are they best equipped for this role?
 Copyright can be complicated, so we’ve created this simple guide to copyright for librarians to get you started.
 You may also want to view copyright education opportunities for librarians.

 As a bonus, use this form to download the PDF A Simple Guide to Copyright for Librarians: 15 Essential Facts and Tips.
-This downloadable Guide includes four practical tips for managing copyright issues in your library during COVID-19.
+This downloadable Guide includes four practical tips for managing copyright issues in your library (including tips during COVID-19).

 Quick Navigation to A Simple Guide to Copyright for Librarians